Build vs. Buy Software for Ecommerce: The Ultimate Guide

 The Consequences of a Wrong Build vs. Buy Software Decision

-By now, you realize the build vs. buy software dilemma implies that each decision has pros and cons in specific situations.
+By now, you realize the buy vs build framework software dilemma implies that each decision has pros and cons in specific situations.
 While a custom solution can be a useful option, it presents more extreme costs and risks.

 First, if you make the wrong decision, you’ll simply waste resources.
 The wrong decision won’t bring value, and your problem will remain unsolved.